Array ( ) Array ( )

 The action learning process encourages Fellows to move a project forward while at the same time reflecting on their Academy learnings, actions and the hands-on, practical experiences that enable leaders to more effectively navigate change.

-The 2024 Academy year begins with virtual orientations and unfolds over in-person and virtual gatherings and site visits to LeadingAge member organizations.
+The Academy year begins with two virtual orientations and unfolds over five in-person and virtual gatherings, including conference-based meetings and site visits to LeadingAge provider members.

 Please Note: dates and locations are subject to change.